EPCCed/archer2-intro-to-lammps/_episodes/02-md-primer.md

 ---
 title: "An introduction to LAMMPS and Molecular Dynamics"
-teaching: 50
+teaching: 30
 exercises: 20
 questions:
 - "What is LAMMPS?"
 - "How do I run jobs in ARCHER2?"
-- "What are molecular dynamics simulations?"
 objectives:
-- "Understand what LAMMPS is, how to launch jobs on ARCHER2 using the slurm batch system, and what molecular simulations are."
+- "Understand what LAMMPS is, how to launch jobs on ARCHER2 using the slurm batch system, and how benchmarking can help increase performance."
 keypoints:
 - "LAMMPS is a versatile software used in a wide range of subjects to run classical molecular dynamics simulations."
 - "Running jobs on ARCHER2 requires a submission to the Slurm batch system using specific account, budget, queue, and qos keywords."
-- "Molecular dynamics simulations are a method to analyse the physical movement of a system of many particles that are allowed to interact."
+- "Adding more cores is not always the most effective way of increasing performance."
 ---